keshav1998/kerna/docs/README.md

 # Documentation

-This directory contains technical documentation for the Midday.
+This directory contains technical documentation for the Kerna.

 ## Contents